Buzz! Junior: Robo Jam

 Buzz!
 Junior: Robo Jam is a party video game developed by Magenta Software and published by Sony Computer Entertainment for the PlayStation 2.
 It is the second instalment in the Buzz!
 Junior series, It is the second game to be developed by FreeStyleGames, who developed the minigames.
 Cohort Studios developed a PlayStation 3 version.

-Gameplay comprises multiple mini-games, each quite simple and straightforward to play using the four Buzz! controllers.
+Gameplay comprises multiple mini-games, each quite simple and straightforward to play using the four Buzz! buzzers.
 It is primarily aimed at the family market but offers appealing entertainment to almost anyone of any age.
 Simple game play allows young children to participate while still being entertaining enough for older children and adults.
-The game is similar in concept to Jungle Party, with robot based mini-games in a space-themed environment.
+The game is similar in concept to Buzz!
+Junior: Jungle Party, with robot based mini-games in a space-themed environment.
 One of the main differences between Jungle Party and Robo Jam is the introduction of AI, allowing players to play against the computer.
 Unlike Jungle Party there is no solo game mode.
 A full game can be played with only one human player and three computer players.

 Buzz!
 Junior: Robo Jam won the 2007 Children's Jury Giga Maus award.